Accredited Online Medical Assistant Certification Programs

 College of Health Care Professions

 Graduates of this program will be prepared with the necessary skills to become quality medical assistants.
 The skills they’ll learn in this program include vital sign recording; phlebotomy; injections; routine examinations; patient history obtaining and recording; and insurance, billing, and managing medical records.
-They will be ready to take up work in several settings such as private physician offices, general medical hospitals, surgical hospitals, long-term medical care facilities, and clinical laboratories.
+They will be ready to work in several settings, such as private physician offices, general medical hospitals, surgical hospitals, long-term medical care facilities, and clinical laboratories.

-• Location: Houston, Texas
+• Location: Multiple major metropolitan cities in Texas

 • Accreditation: Accrediting Bureau of Health Education Schools (ABHES)